 Rather, the Greek word βασιλεία (basileia) means, according to the lexicon, “royal power, kingship, dominion, rule - not to be confused with an actual kingdom but rather the right or authority to rule over a kingdom.”

 This context regards kingship or authority in reference to the authority of God.
-When one accepts God's authority, that person is taking shelter or refuge in God's authority.
-This is an internal consciousness.
+In order to take refuge in God, one must accept God's authority.
+Such a choice takes place within the heart.
+It is an internal decision.
 For example, we find this statement made by Jesus, translated from the New King James Version:

 “For indeed, the kingdom of God is within you.”
 (Luke 17:21, NKJV)This of course is puzzling, because how can a location or place be within a person?
 This and other statements by Jesus contradict the notion that Jesus was referring to a physical location, and thus using the word "kingdom."

 Rather, Jesus is using the word βασιλεία (basileia) to describe becoming dedicated and dependent upon God's authority - thus taking sanctuary in the Supreme Being.
 This is essentially taking refuge in God, or taking shelter in God.
-Thus a better translation of Luke 17:21 (as in the Gospels of Jesus) would be:
+Thus a better translation of Luke 17:21 would be:

 “For indeed, the sanctuary of God is within you.”
-(Luke 17:21)This is consistent with the use of this word during Jesus' times.
+(Luke 17:21 Lost Gospels)This is consistent with the use of this word during Jesus' times.
 During ancient times, tribes and nations fought each other vigorously for territory.
 Those kings who were strongest provided their citizens with protection - refuge – or sanctuary.

 At hand or readily available?

-One of the key differences between this translation and some others - as quoted above - relate to the words, "readily available" versus "at hand" or "come near."
+One of the key differences between this translation and some others - as quoted above - relates to the words, "readily available" versus "at hand" or "come near."

 These phrases are being translated from the Greek word ἤγγικεν, which means, according to the lexicon, "to bring near, to join one thing to another" and "to draw or come near to, to approach."

 So we find that the word is speaking of closeness in distance - not time.
-The sectarian translations have tried to falsely interpret Jesus' statement to mean a time is nearing.
+Some translations have tried to interpret Jesus' statement to mean a time is nearing.

 They were each speaking to a crowd of their students.
 An apocalyptic event coming more than 2,000 years later is hardly "near" or "at hand."